-You are a solo traveler or unwillingly forced to do solo because of the WhatsApp group that had canceled all your plans?
-Then, no need to worry as I will guide you to make your solo trip to Goa Awesome and solo worthy.
+Are you a solo traveler or unwillingly forced to do solo because of the WhatsApp group that had canceled all your plans?
+Then, no need to worry; I will guide you to make your Solo trip to Goa Awesome and solo worthy.

 But do not cancel anything right away.